MosesOchieng/Healthblock/README.md

     Usage
     Contributing
     License
-Project Explanation:
+#Project Explanation:

 HealthChain: Decentralized Health Insurance Platform

-HealthChain is a groundbreaking decentralized health insurance platform designed to address the health coverage challenges faced by underserved regions in Africa and Asia.
 By seamlessly integrating cutting-edge technologies, HealthChain offers an inclusive and secure solution that transforms the health insurance landscape.

     Microfinance Insurance: HealthChain pioneers microfinance-based insurance, empowering users to subscribe to insurance packages that align with their unique needs and financial capacity.